alessia-quaglia/MA-RBF-corrections-for-IVP-solvers/README.md

 and computing the absolute error at the final point $t=b$.

 *RBF methods for IVP* : contains the modified MQ-RBF and MA-RBF versions of Euler, midpoint, two-step Adams-Bashforth, and Adams-Bashforth-Moulton predictor-corrector formulas.
-The user can specify which RBF kernel (Multiquadric or Matérn) to use directly through the function's input parameters.
+The desired RBF kernel (Multiquadric or Matérn) can be selected via the function's input arguments.

 *Stability regions* : contains the functions for plotting the absolute stability regions in the complex plane of the analyzed one-step and multistep methods, comparing the modified RBF versions with classical numerical schemes.